Think about someone who is learning how to drive.

 In this post, we’ll talk about the CELTA online teaching practice (also known as TP) and give you some tips to prepare for this important part of the course:

 On the CELTA course, you will teach 6 hours of assessed teaching practice supervised by a course tutor.
 You’ll be teaching a minimum of 8 TPs, and they are usually 40-minute to 1-hour long.
 Before teaching your lesson, your course tutor will give you instructions on what to do and show you the materials for the lesson.
 During the course, there is a dedicated time slot for you to plan lessons with your tutor.

 The face-to-face and online teaching practice follow the exact same procedures required by Cambridge.
-Some of the procedures are:
+Some of these face-to-face procedures are:

 - Teaching different levels